Randomness

 Random selection, when narrowly associated with a simple random sample, is a method of selecting items (often called units) from a population where the probability of choosing a specific item is the proportion of those items in the population.
 For example, with a bowl containing just 10 red marbles and 90 blue marbles, a random selection mechanism would choose a red marble with probability 1/10.
 A random selection mechanism that selected 10 marbles from this bowl would not necessarily result in 1 red and 9 blue.
 In situations where a population consists of items that are distinguishable, a random selection mechanism requires equal probabilities for any item to be chosen.
 That is, if the selection process is such that each member of a population, say research subjects, has the same probability of being chosen, then we can say the selection process is random.

-According to Ramsey theory, pure randomness is impossible, especially for large structures.
+According to Ramsey theory, pure randomness (in the sense of there being no discernible pattern) is impossible, especially for large structures.
 Mathematician Theodore Motzkin suggested that "while disorder is more probable in general, complete disorder is impossible".
 Misunderstanding this can lead to numerous conspiracy theories.
 Cristian S. Calude stated that "given the impossibility of true randomness, the effort is directed towards studying degrees of randomness".
 It can be proven that there is infinite hierarchy (in terms of quality or strength) of forms of randomness.